-Trademarks ← Strength or fame of marks; degree of distinctiveness

-Trademarks ← Markets and territories; competition

-Substantial likelihood of confusion existed between defendant clothing designer's proposed use of his personal name to refer to himself as designer of particular line of clothing and plaintiff competitor's use of designer's personal name, which designer previously had conveyed to competitor in purchase agreement, in commercial sale of clothing, as required for claim of trademark infringement under Lanham Act, where designer's name, as trademark, was strong, close proximity existed between goods at issue, and at least some instances of actual confusion existed within clothing industry even though that particular product line had not yet been made available to market.
-Lanham Act,

-§§ 32(1), 33(b)(4), 15 U.S.C.A. §§ 1114(1), 1115(b)(4).

-[12] Trademarks ← Nature of Confusion Trademarks ← Infringement

-On a claim for trademark infringement, a plaintiff is required to show that its marks are valid and entitled to protection and that a defendants' use of its marks is likely to cause consumer confusion as to the origin or sponsorship of the defendants' goods.
+Trademarks ← Actual confusion Trademarks ← Strength or fame of marks; degree of distinctiveness Trademarks - Markets and territories; competition Substantial likelihood of confusion existed between defendant clothing designer's proposed use of his personal name to refer to himself as designer of particular line of clothing and plaintiff competitor's use of designer's personal name, which designer previously had conveyed to competitor in purchase agreement, in commercial sale of clothing, as required for claim of trademark infringement under Lanham Act, where designer's name, as trademark, was strong, close proximity existed between goods at issue, and at least some instances of actual confusion existed within clothing industry even though that particular product line had not yet been made available to market.
+Lanham Act, §§ 32(1), 33(b)(4), 215 U.S.C.A. §§ 1114(1), 1115(b)(4).
+3 Cases that cite this headnote [12] Trademarks ← Nature of ConfusionTrademarks ← Infringement On a claim for trademark infringement, a plaintiff is required to show that its marks are valid and entitled to protection and that a defendants' use of its marks is likely to cause consumer confusion as to the origin or sponsorship of the defendants' goods.
 Lanham Act, § 32(1), 15 U.S.C.A. § 1114(1).

-[13] Trademarks 🌦 Factors considered in general

-When evaluating the likelihood of confusion, a court considers: (1) strength of plaintiff's mark; (2) degree of similarity between the two marks; (3) proximity of the parties' products or services; (4) likelihood that the prior owner will bridge the gap between the parties' products or services; (5) actual confusion; (6) defendants' bad faith in adopting its mark; (7) quality of defendants' products or services; and (8) sophistication of the relevant consumers.
-Lanham Act, § 32(1), 15 U.S.C.A. § 1114(1).
+1 Cases that cite this headnote [13] Trademarks 🦛 Factors considered in general When evaluating the likelihood of confusion, a court considers: (1) strength of plaintiff's mark; (2) degree of similarity between the two marks; (3) proximity of the parties' products or services; (4) likelihood that the prior owner will bridge the gap between the parties' products or services; (5) actual confusion; (6) defendants' bad faith in adopting its mark; (7) quality of defendants' products or services; and (8) sophistication of the relevant consumers.
+Lanham Act, § 32(1), 215 U.S.C.A. § 1114(1).

-The fair use defense, which allows for some level of confusion, is an absolute defense to claims of trademark infringement, trademark dilution, and false designation of origin.
+[14] Trademarks Of one's own product; fair use The fair use defense, which allows for some level of confusion, is an absolute defense to claims of trademark infringement, trademark dilution, and false designation of origin.
 Lanham Act, § 33(b) (4), 15 U.S.C.A. § 1115(b)(4).

-[15] Trademarks • Use of own name

-Clothing designer's use of his name in advertising, rather than on hang tags or labels for product, to identify and distinguish new line of clothing and to indicate that he was source of that clothing was not fair use of his name, which he previously had conveyed to plaintiff competitor in purchase agreement for use in commercial sale of clothing, and thus defense did not preclude claim of trademark infringement under Lanham Act, even if proposed use of his name also might have carried descriptive component with it.
-Lanham Act, §§ 32(1), 33(b) (4), 15 U.S.C.A. §§ 1114(1), 1115(b)(4).
+[15] Trademarks 🔶 Use of own name Clothing designer's use of his name in advertising, rather than on hang tags or labels for product, to identify and distinguish new line of clothing and to indicate that he was source of that clothing was not fair use of his name, which he previously had conveyed to plaintiff competitor in purchase agreement for use in commercial sale of clothing, and thus defense did not preclude claim of trademark infringement under Lanham Act, even if proposed use of his name also might have carried descriptive component with it.
+Lanham Act, §§ 32(1), 33(b) (4), U.S.C.A. §§ 1114(1), 1115(b)(4).